-Raising the Lights
+Raising the Lights:

-- 1. The cable must be securely fastened to the object being lifted and to the winch drum. - Verify the cable and cable attachments are not damaged.
-Contact Generac Mobile Products to order a replacement cable if necessary. - Referring to the "Lift / Let Down" decal on the winch, turn handle according to the specified direction to lift.
+1. The cable must be securely fastened to the object being lifted and to the winch drum.

+- 2. Verify the cable and cable attachments are not damaged.
+Contact Generac Mobile Products to order a replacement cable if necessary. - 3.
+Referring to the "Lift / Let Down" decal on the winch, turn handle according to the specified direction to lift.
 The ratchet MUST make a loud clicking sound while winding the cable.

-Lowering the Lights
+Lowering the Lights:

 Referring to the "Lift / Let Down" decal on the winch, turn handle according to the specified direction to lower.
-No clicking will be heard.
+No clicking will be heard because the brake system is activated.